SpaceMerlin33/SpaceMerlin33/README.md

 📱 In addition to my work with GitLens, I also run my own development company, where I focus on building high-quality software products for businesses and individuals.
 I believe in creating elegant solutions to complex problems and always strive to exceed my clients' expectations.

-🎧 I also make my own music under the name Merlin.
-Checkout my SoundCloud: [Merlin](https://soundcloud.com/merlinsbeats)
+🎧 I also make my own music under the name Myrlyn.
+Checkout my SoundCloud: [Myrlyn](https://soundcloud.com/myrlyn1)

 <!---
 SpaceMerlin33/SpaceMerlin33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.